fpacheco/hydrolink/README.md

 ## From EFDC-MPI to WASP8
 1. EFDC-MPI outputs are NetCDF4 files
 2. You need others

+## From HEC-RAS to WASP8
+1. Don't know ... yet!

 ## Test
 Put lihydrolink.so in your path or in LD_LIBRAY_PATH: